CSCfi/csc-user-guide/docs/apps/matlab.md

 - License: Academic
 - Versions: R2023b
-- Toolboxes: MATLAB Compiler, MATLAB Compiler SDK, Parallel Computing Toolbox (2 licenses for each toolbox)
+- Toolboxes: MATLAB Compiler, MATLAB Compiler SDK, Parallel Computing Toolbox.
+  There are 2 licenses for each toolbox.

 MATLAB Parallel Server (MPS) allows sending work as a batch job from a local MATLAB installation to Puhti.
 It is available as follows:

 - License: Academic
 - Versions: R2023b, R2023a
-- Toolboxes: MATLAB Parallel Server (license for using upto 500 computing cores simultaneously).
+- Toolboxes: MATLAB Parallel Server.
+  There is license for using upto 500 computing cores simultaneously.
-  Toolboxes that you have license on your local MATLAB license can also be used with MATLAB Parallel Server.
+  Furthermore, toolboxes that you have license on your local MATLAB license can also be used with MATLAB Parallel Server.

 The academic license allows use only for the affiliates, that is staff and students, of Finnish higher education institutions.
 If you are a user from a commercial company or Finnish research institute, please [contact CSC Service Desk](../support/contact.md) for further instructions.